hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp-v2/02-terraform-cloud-setup/assignment.md

 ![Enable Trial](../assets/activate_trial.png)

-Common issues:
+**Common issues**:

-- You have an existing account and already used a trial:
+* You have an existing account and already used a trial:
-  - Create a different organization and unlock the Standard plan features.
+  * Create a different organization and unlock the Standard plan features.
-- You have an existing account and see an upgrade message at the top of the screen:
+* You have an existing account and see an upgrade message at the top of the screen:
-  - Upgrade your account to the new Free tier in order to continue with the workshop.
+  * Upgrade your account to the new Free tier in order to continue with the workshop.
-- You get an error message about your TFC account not being linked to HCP:
+* You get an error message about your TFC account not being linked to HCP:
-  - Create an HCP account and link it to Terraform Cloud.
+  * Create an HCP account and link it to Terraform Cloud.

 Please ask your workshop leader for assistance if you have any issues creating accounts and activating the plan.